Developing Leaders: 5 Steps to Developing Leadership Skills

-Doug Staneart | January 30, 2021
+Doug Staneart | September 22, 2025

 The Key to Developing Leaders Is to Start with “Leadership Skills Development.”

-Here is a simple example.
-Let’s say that we want to teach a kid to ride a bike.
+Here’s a good example: let’s say that we want to teach a kid to ride a bike.
 We may start the process with a few little pieces of knowledge.
 For instance, “The more that you pedal, the easier it is to keep your balance.”
-That is great knowledge.
+That’s great knowledge.
 However, if we just tell the kid that information without any skill development, she will still be nervous.
-Without the skill development, her attitude about using the skill is low.
-In contrast, if you hold the back of the seat for her and let her get comfortable, the nervousness will go down.
-Then, if you run alongside her as she pedals, her attitude will improve more and more.
+Without the skill development, her confidence and emotional intelligence will be low.

 The key to understanding this is to ask yourself a few questions.
 Did the kid’s attitude improve because of the knowledge that we gave her?
 Or did she feel more confident because she actually developed a skill?
-The process is the same when developing leaders from within your ranks.
+The process is the same when developing leaders from within your organization.

 Developing Leaders: Leadership Skills Development Basics.

-Knowledge Skill Attitude Don’t get me wrong.
-Knowledge is important.
-I like to describe knowledge as the ticket to get in the game.
-Without it, you are on the outside looking in.
-However, Let’s say that you are interviewing two potential candidates for a new position.
-Both of these candidates have the same degree from the same university.
-Also, both candidates have a similar level of experience.
-If that is the case you will likely make your choice based on their leadership potential.
+However, let’s say that you are interviewing two potential leaders for a new leadership position.
+Both candidates have the same degree from the same university.
+Both also have a similar level of experience.
+If that’s the case, you will likely make your choice based on their leadership qualities.

-When We Describe Successful Leaders, We Often Use “Attitude” Words, But Skill Leads to Attitude.
+When We Describe Successful Leaders, We Often Use “Attitude” Words, but Skill Leads to Attitude.

-When a person develops good leadership skills, we will often see them as having a great attitude.
+When a person develops good leadership skills, we often see them as having a great attitude.
 The key thing to remember, though, is that the skill led to the great attitude.

-5 Ways Developing Leaders Can Grow Using Leadership Skills Development
+5 Ways Developing Leaders Can Grow Using Leadership Skills Development.

-1. Leadership Skills Development Begins with Building Trust and Rapport with Others.
+1) Leadership Skills Development Begins with Building Trust and Rapport with Others.

 For additional details about how to build trust, see 7 Expert Way to Build Trust in Your Team.

-3. Conflicts Will Develop.
+2) Conflicts Will Develop.
 A Good Leader Is Skilled at Resolving Conflicts and Disagreements.

 For additional details about how to resolve conflicts, see 7 Turnkey Conflict Resolution Strategies.

-5. Gain Cooperation from Your Team.
+3) Gain Cooperation from Your Team.

-6. When the Covid-19 pandemic first hit, it was devastating to the meeting and training industry.
+When the Covid-19 pandemic first hit, it was devastating to the meeting and training industry.
 My team had events and contracts booked out for over a year.
 In a matter of a couple of weeks, the potential for new contracts just dried up.
 To make matters worse, we also had customers canceling events that were previously contracted but not yet fulfilled.

 Our outlook was pretty dismal.
 So, I called the team together on a Zoom call and we brainstormed.
 Within a week, we had created our first virtual team building event.
 During the next couple of months, a couple of my instructors each wrote a book.
 Another team started doing daily Facebook Live sessions and later, LinkedIn Live sessions.
 By the way, not all of the ideas panned out.